SteelCompendium/data-gen/Draw Steel Rules.md

 - Thinking you know something that you don’t
 - Getting stuck in a situation that must be resolved with a negotiation or a montage test that you didn’t need to make before

-In lieu of other consequences, the Director has the option to gain 2 additional Villain Power (VP), a resource their...
+In lieu of other consequences, the Director has the option to gain 2 additional Villain Power (VP), a resource their creatures use in combat, at the start of the next combat  encounter.

 ### FAILURE